 5. Fruit Fly

-Fruit flies frequently infest fruit or lingers over fermenting wastes in pubs, fruit orchards, vegetable gardens, and breweries.
+Fruit flies frequently infest fruit or linger over fermenting wastes in pubs, fruit orchards, vegetable gardens, and breweries.
 They are commonly spotted anywhere fruits and vegetables rot.

-Pupae mature in around six days and evolve into adults in 7-30 days, living for 2-9 weeks.
+Pupae mature in around six days and evolve into adults in 7-30 days, lasting 2-9 weeks.

 6. Band-Winged Crane Fly